whispem/mini-kvstore-v2/README.md

 Rust is an excellent fit for this kind of project because it gives:

-- memory safety without a garbage collector
+- Memory safety without a garbage collector
-- explicit ownership and clear boundaries for state
+- Explicit ownership and clear boundaries for state
-- low-level control for working with files and buffers
+- Low-level control for working with files and buffers
-- tooling and ergonomics (cargo, fmt, clippy) that encourage small, correct experiments
+- Tooling and ergonomics (cargo, fmt, clippy) that encourage small, correct experiments

 It helps me focus on the storage ideas without accidentally introducing memory bugs.